Censorship by Google: Google AdSense

+Google Lens

+Google states that Google Lens identifies and filters sexually explicit results in order to make its results "relevant, helpful and safe", using Google-wide standards including its SafeSearch guidelines.
+Lens can otherwise be used for reverse image searches, with results potentially including similar images and websites containing the same or a similar image.

 Google Maps

 In March 2007, the lower-resolution satellite imagery on Google Maps showing post-Hurricane Katrina damage in Louisiana, US, was allegedly replaced with higher resolution images from before the storm.
 Google's official blog post in April revealed that the imagery was still available in KML format on Google Earth or Google Maps.

 In March 2008, Google removed Street View and 360° images of military bases per the Pentagon's request.

 To protect the privacy and anonymity of individuals, Google selectively blurred photographs containing car license number plates and faces in Google Street View.
 Users may request further blurring of images that feature them, their family, their car, or their home.
 Users can also request the removal of images that feature what Google terms "inappropriate content," which falls under their categories of intellectual property violations; sexually explicit content; illegal, dangerous, or violent content; child endangerment; hate speech; harassment and threats; and personal or confidential information.
 In some countries (e.g. Germany), Google modifies images of specific buildings.
 In the United States, Google Street View adjusts or omits certain images deemed of interest to national security by the federal government.

+In South Korea, Google Maps historically lacked functions available in most other countries, including full turn-by-turn navigation, because the South Korean government restricted the export of high-precision geographic data to Google's (and similar companies) overseas servers on national-security grounds.
+Google already licensed domestic mapping data but could not process it through its global server network, while South Korean mapping services such as Naver and Kakao could use the data on domestic servers.
+In February 2026, the South Korean government conditionally approved Google's export of 1:5,000-scale mapping data, subject to security requirements including masking sensitive facilities, restrictions on displaying precise coordinates, and domestic processing of the original data.